Zodd-Des/clique/README.md

 The Website is fully responsive and outlines a very attractive front-end outlining the various pages and menus

-It is built with technologies such as HTML, CSS and Javascript/Javascript libraries for cool UI effects
+It is built with technologies such as HTML5, CSS3 and Javascript(jQuery)/ libraries for cool UI effects